Aldaviva/DryerDuty/Readme.md

 - [PagerDuty account](https://www.pagerduty.com/sign-up/) (the [free plan](https://www.pagerduty.com/sign-up-free/?type=free) is sufficient)
 - Clothes dryer
     - [Kenmore 500 series 11065102310 240V 26A electric dryer](https://www.searspartsdirect.com/model/32k35liyt3-000582/kenmore-11065102310-dryer-parts)
-    - The door light must be working for this program to detect when the door is opened, so you must replace the bulb if it has burned out.
+    - The door light must be working for this program to detect when the door is opened, so you must replace the bulb if it has burnt out.
     - Make sure you use the OEM-style [E12 incandescent light bulbs](https://www.amazon.com/dp/B07XNPL2RW) instead of [LED replacements](https://www.amazon.com/dp/B08K32T7Y2), because the LEDs don't draw enough current to be easily detectable.
 - Current sensor circuit
     - <strong><a href="https://www.digikey.com/short/dzwtnnnf"><img src="https://icons.duckduckgo.com/ip3/digikey.com.ico" height="16" alt="Digi-Key" /> View all parts on Digi-Key</a></strong>